Table of content

 You can also easily add things like buttons, links and other elements via the backend interface.

-One of the best features of TYPO3 is the drag-and-drop function, which allows you to arrange text blocks, images and other content on your page with just one click and one movement - without any programming knowledge!
+One of the best features of TYPO3 is the drag-and-drop function, which allows you to arrange text blocks, images and other content with just one click - no coding skills required!

 This makes designing and organizing your content super easy.
-Whether you want to reposition an image, move text or change the order of sections - everything is quick and easy.
+Whether you want to move an image or change the order of sections - everything is quick and easy.

 Want your pages to look good without worrying about the design?
 TYPO3's built-in tools can help you do just that: